Onelinerhub/onelinerhub/python-pillow/how-to-resize-and-image-and-maintain-aspect-ratio.md

-# How to resize and image and maintain aspect ratio
+# How to resize an image and maintain aspect ratio

 ```python
 from PIL import Image, ImageDraw, ImageFont